AdharshMMsft/ACS_Email_Java_Implementation_Windows/README.md

 ### Building and running the project.

-1. Run the below commands on the terminal (command prompt / powershell in windows) serially (make sure the terminal path is your project's path).
+1. Run the below commands on the terminal (command prompt / powershell in windows) (make sure the terminal path is your project's path).

   mvn compile && mvn package && mvn exec:java -Dexec.mainClass="com.communication.quickstart.App" -Dexec.cleanupDaemonThreads=false